 Without customs agencies, nations would have no control over what comes in and goes out of their country.
 In order to protect its citizens and businesses, a government has to be vigilant in protecting its borders, not only against armed attack, but also against unwanted imports.
 As any customs agent will tell you, this is crucial to maintaining order in modern society.

-For more information on customs and related topics, check out the links on the next page.
+For more information on customs and related topics, check out the links below.

 - How the U.S. Customs Service Works